How To Write A Tagline That Does More Than Just Sound Good

 Rule 1 – It must be ownable, not generic

 OK, this one isn’t really anything new, but it is important.
 Quite simply you need to offer something reasonably unique to you, because if you don’t, then why would anyone be motivated to pick you, and how can you transform into something that attracts attention?
 If we look at Red Bull and their line “giving wings to people and ideas”, we can see that this is something they’ve resolutely made their own.
 No other brand would dare touch the “giving wings” / “throwing people up into the air” space, and the more they double down on it the truer it becomes.
 If we look at McDonald’s on the other hand, what do we see?
 “I’m lovin’ it”.
 Let’s translate that.
 Essentially beneath the nice copy, it means “it is good”.
 This is not only unownable in their category, I’d say it’s unownable in business full stop.
 What business couldn’t employ this line?
 “Nike: I’m lovin’ it”.
 Yeah, sort of works right?
-This lack of uniqueness already means you’re going to struggle to create something different, before we’ve even got down to the real problems…
+This lack of uniqueness already means you’re going to struggle to create something different before we’ve even got down to the real problems.

 Rule 2 – It must be practical, not attitudinal

 Right, the meat of the matter.
 The key attribute of “giving wings to people and ideas” is that it’s practical, not attitudinal.
-What I mean by that is that it actually describes “doing” something, it doesn’t just describe a feeling, or an emotion.
-The reason this is important is because if your purpose describes an action then it’s easy for your employees and your business as a whole to extend simply by taking that action in lots of little ways.
-Go into a pub and ask a guy “give me an idea for giving people wings like Red Bull do” and he’ll give you ten, because it’s so easy as a creative brief.
+What I mean by that is that it actually describes “doing” something, it doesn’t just describe a feeling or an emotion.
+The reason this is important is that if your purpose describes an action then it’s easy for your employees and your business as a whole to extend simply by taking that action in lots of little ways.
+Go into a pub and ask a guy “give me an idea for giving people wings as Red Bull do” and he’ll give you ten because it’s so easy as a creative brief.
 But what about “I’m loving it”?
 Give the same guy the brief “come up with an idea that delivers ‘I’m lovin’ it’”, and he’ll be at a loss.
 It merely describes a feeling, not an action, and as such is impossible to replicate with action.

 Rule 3 – It must be objective, not subjective

 One thing you’ll notice about “giving wings”, is that it doesn’t take a stance on whether the giving of wings is a good or a bad thing.
 It’s simply something they do.
 By the same token when Patagonia say they “cause no unnecessary harm”, whilst we can clearly see that this is a good thing, they don’t spell that out for us, they simply deliver the purpose in a very matter-of-fact kind of way.
-For most brands however, their tag line is little more than a brag, a way of saying “we are good”.
+For most brands, however, their tagline is little more than a brag, a way of saying “we are good”.
 “I’m lovin’ it” would be a typical such example, and it’s something that businesses tend to default to when they have nothing interesting to say.
 You offer no useful information if you say we’re the “best” this, or the “tastiest” that – it may be true, but it’s in the eye of the beholder.
 If you have a truly useful purpose you will be able to say it without using superlatives of value judgements.
 If you can’t, then chances are you have nothing at all.

 Rule 4 – It must be holistic, not external

 Typically brands actually don’t have one tag line, they have two.
 They have the consumer-facing one, the one we traditionally recognise as a tag line, and they have an internally facing one, generally with a different name like “mission statement” or “corporate values”.
 The weird thing is that these things tend to be different.
 The consumer one is fun, imaginative, and seeks to really describe the business.
 The internal one tends to be resolutely generic, something more along the lines of “we endeavour to serve our customers better and better every day”.
 My question is, why would these things be any different?
 I can tell you that for Red Bull, for Patagonia, for Airbnb they are not.
-They all exist to deliver one thing, and naturally they make it clear to their employees that that’s what they’re there to do.
+They all exist to deliver one thing, and naturally, they make it clear to their employees that that’s what they’re there to do.
 Only when your creative purpose is applied internally can the business become something creative.
-Brands like McDonalds who separate the internal and external ensure that the reality of the business will never match the advertising fantasy.
-It’s a weird logic, and one that needs to be remedied asap to make a better brand.
+Brands like McDonald’s who separate the internal and external ensure that the reality of the business will never match the advertising fantasy.
+It’s weird logic and one that needs to be remedied asap to make a better brand.

 Rule 5 – It must be permanent, not transient

 Finally, I leave you with the question: why would it ever change?
-Once you’ve figured out the core value that your business provides, so long as it’s not something that is tied to temporary piece of technology like “we repair pagers”, then why would that ever change?
+Once you’ve figured out the core value that your business provides, so long as it’s not something that is tied to a temporary piece of technology like “we repair pagers”, then why would that ever change?
 Sure, the way you deliver this value might change but the core value should be timeless.
 Red Bull have never changed their commitment to give wings, and doubtless never will.
 There will never be a moment where that’s not relevant.
 McDonald’s on the other hand – and indeed the vast majority of brands – change tag lines like changing shirts.
 The only conclusion that the public (and employees) can be left with is this: they can’t possibly mean any of them.
 The shaping of your business by its existential purpose is going to be something gradual, and deeply entrenched in its fabric.
 You aren’t going to want to go ripping up that purpose – and thus the business itself – every few years are you?

 So there you have it.
-Perhaps the difference between great businesses isn’t really product, talent, effort, or intention.
+Perhaps the difference between great businesses isn’t really a product, talent, effort, or intention.
 Perhaps it’s just grammar.
 Seems like a pretty easy thing to change at any rate, so why not put it to the test?